 Trade receivables, loans, and other receivables that have fixed or determinable payments that are not quoted in an active market are classified as 'loans and receivables'.
 Loans and receivables are measured at amortised cost using the effective interest method, less any impairment.
-Interest income is recognised by applying the effective interest rate, except for trade receivables, which do not carry any interest and are stated at their nominal value as reduced by appropriate allowances for estimated irrecoverable amounts.
+Interest income is recognised by applying the effective interest rate, except for trade receivables, which do not carry any interest and are stated at their nominal value as reduced by appropriate allowances for expected credit losses and estimated irrecoverable amounts.

 Cash and cash equivalents

 Cash and cash equivalents comprise cash in hand and demand deposits and other short-term highly liquid investments that are readily convertible to a known amount of cash and are subject to an insignificant risk of changes in value.

 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.

 Interest-bearing bank loans and overdrafts are recorded at the fair value, net of transaction costs.
 Finance charges, including premiums payable on settlement or redemption and direct issue costs, are accounted for on an accruals basis to the income statement using the effective interest method and are added to the carrying amount of the instrument to the extent that they are not settled in the period in which they arise.

 Other financial liabilities

 Other financial liabilities are not interest-bearing and are stated at their nominal value.